 Figure 2.01 Role at University

+University of Aberdeen Page 6 of 41

-Gender Split The information obtained indicated that 59% of staff respondents were female, with 38% male.
+$\frac{\text{Gender Split}}{\text{The information obtained indicated that 55\% of staff respondents were female, with 42\% male.}}$

 Figure 2.02 Gender of Respondents

 Age

-As can be seen from Figure 2.03 the majority of staff respondents (54.5%) were aged between 40 and 59 years of age with a significant remaining proportion (33.8%) being between 25 and 39.
+As can be seen from Figure 2.03 the majority of staff respondents (51.3%) were aged between 40 and 59 years of age with a significant remaining proportion (33.7%) being between 25 and 39.

 Figure 2.03 Age of Staff Respondents

 Distance from Work

 Figure 2.04 illustrates the range of distances that staff estimate they travel to work.
 These represent a single journey and therefore should be doubled to give a daily commute.

 Figure 2.04 Estimated Distance Travelled

 Duration of Travel

 Figure 2.05 illustrates the time typically taken for people to travel to their workplace.
 These represent single journey times.
 This is suggestive of the time that staff are willing to spend commuting.

 Figure 2.05 Duration of Journey

 TRAVEL HABITS

 Main Mode of Travel

-The most common mode of travel used by staff remains the car at 50.8% 53.6% however this is a continued downturn in comparison to figures of 59%, 56% and 54% in 2006, 2008 and 2010 respectively.
+The single most common mode of travel used by staff remains the car at 47.6% however this is a continued downturn in comparison to figures of 59%, 56%, 54% and 51% in 2006, 2008, 2010 and 2012 respectively.
 This is likely to be as a result of national trends caused by escalating fuel prices as well as reductions in car parking on campus and various travel plan initiatives undertaken by the University.

-Figure 2.06 Main Mode of Travel by Staff
+Figure 2.06 Main Mode of Travel by Staff University of Aberdeen Page 10 of 41

-Reasons for Travelling by Car

-No values are used in figure 2.09 as respondents could select as many options as were appropriate.
+Figure 2.07 Comparison of Main Mode of Travel by Staff between 2006 and 2014 Reasons for Travelling by Car No values are used in figure 2.09 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons given for using a car to commute.
 As can be seen in figure 2.09 time constraints and convenience feature heavily in staff member's decisions to commute using their car.
 These have consistently been provided as reasons for car use and are challenging to address since it is undeniable that cars represent a convenient and demand responsive mode of travel.
-Measures to facilities other convenient and demand responsive transport modes, like walking, cycling and car sharing, are therefore required.
+Measures to facilitate other convenient and demand responsive transport modes, like walking, cycling and car sharing, are therefore most likely to influence current car users.

 Figure 2.09 Reasons for Car Use

 Business Travel Alternatives

 No values are used in figure 2.10 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative preference of alternative travel options for business travel.
-A clear preference for public transport, the shuttle bus and pool cars can be seen over using conferencing technology.
-This could be due to the limitations such technology has or be due to a lack of knowledge on how to use the facilities to their potential.
-Additional information and training could help overcome some of these difficulties.
+A clear preference for public transport and the shuttle bus can be seen over pool cars and walking.
+Cycling and teleconferencing remain relatively undesirable despite improvements in technology making the later far easier in recent years.

-Figure 2.10 Preferred Business Travel Alternatives

-Encouragement of Car Sharing

-No values are used in figure 2.11 as respondents could select as many options as were appropriate.
+Figure 2.10 Preferred Business Travel Alternatives Encouragement of Car Sharing No values are used in figure 2.11 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative preference of incentives to encourage car sharing.
-Preference for parking space and a guaranteed ride home were evident from the responses.
-These responses are consistent with the responses from the 2010 survey and show the need to address these areas if progress is to be made in encouraging more car sharing as desired in the University's travel plan.
+Responses were fairly flat although staff seem to feel they generally have sufficient information on car sharing.
+Additional support in getting a parking space and emergency transport in the event of a car share being unavailable were most desirable.